-As you can see, there are a lot of variables that can come into play when trying to determine what kind of “rate” an individual who has been diagnosed with Peripheral Polyneuritis.
-This is why it’s pretty much impossible to know what kind of “rate” you might be able to qualify for without first speaking with you directly.
+As you can see, there are many variables that can come into play when trying to determine what kind of “rate” an individual diagnosed with Peripheral Polyneuritis.
+This is why it’s almost impossible to know what kind of “rate” you might qualify for without first speaking with you directly.

-The first category of folks that we’ll encounter are going to be those who have been diagnosed with Peripheral Polyneuritis along with another pre-existing medical condition which is believed to be causing them to suffer form Peripheral Polyneuritis.
-In cases like these, what we typically find is that the vast majority applicants like this WON’T be able to qualify for a tradition term or whole life insurance policy.
+The first category of folks that we’ll encounter is going to be those who have been diagnosed with Peripheral Polyneuritis along with another pre-existing medical condition, which is believed to be causing them to suffer from Peripheral Polyneuritis.
+In cases like these, what we typically find is that the vast majority of applicants like this WON’T be able to qualify for a traditional term or whole life insurance policy.

 This is when…

 We’ll usually recommend taking a look at a Guaranteed Issue Life Insurance policy once we are certain that a client won’t be able to qualify for a traditional life insurance product.

 The second group of folks that we’ll encounter with Peripheral Polyneuritis will be those who aren’t sure why they are suffering from this condition.
 These individuals will NOT have been diagnosed with any other pre-existing medical conditions and, in many cases, exhausted just about every “theory” about why they have developed Peripheral Polyneuritis.

 In cases like these…

 What we’ll typically find is that they may be able to qualify for a “high risk” or “sub-standard” rate assuming that they are otherwise healthy aside from the fact that they are experiencing these unusual symptoms.